 We’re stretching here, but if you or your team finds yourself in a Internet-less environment, and your subscription doesn’t include the local apps, you might be stuck in terms of getting your work done.
 With the advance of their mobile applications and the ubiquity of Wi-Fi and cellular data, we don’t usually find this to be a problem.

-Again, when looking at the available licences, make sure to note which package contains the local apps if you or your employees will be doing a significant amount of work without an Internet connection.
+Again, when looking at the available licenses, make sure to note which package contains the local apps if you or your employees will be doing a significant amount of work without an Internet connection.